 Gilbert Breath & Blood Tests

-If you are pulled over by a Gilbert Police Officer, you may be asked to perform field sobriety tests (FST's).
-If upon completing these tests the officer believes you to be intoxicated, you may be required to submit to chemical tests such as breath and blood tests which will give a more accurate reading of your BAC (blood alcohol content).
+If you are pulled over by a Gilbert Police Officer, one of the first things you may be asked to do will be to perform some field sobriety tests (FST's).
+You may be familiar with some of these tests, such as the ‘one-legged stand’ where an officer will have you balance on one leg for a certain period of time to see how well you can hold your balance.
+Another common test is the ‘walk and turn’ where the officer will have the driver walk heel to toe in a straight line, turn, and then walk back following the same directions.
+The officer will measure whether the driver walked in a straight line and determine how well the directions were followed.
+If upon completing these tests the officer believes you to be intoxicated, you may be required to submit to chemical tests such as breath and blood tests which will give a more accurate reading of your B.A.C. (blood alcohol content).

-At the Law Offices of Trent R. Buckallew, PC, attorney Trent Buckallew has extensive experience in building cases and challenging the prosecutors forensic evidence, including results of breathalyzer and blood tests, which both have their own unique set of weaknesses.
+At the Law Offices of Trent R. Buckallew, PC, attorney Trent Buckallew has extensive experience in building cases and challenging the prosecutor’s forensic evidence, including results of breathalyzer and blood tests, which both have their own unique set of weaknesses.
 An experienced Gilbert DUI attorney will be able to analyze the state's evidence, identify potential legal, procedural or factual deficiencies in a DUI case, and use any weaknesses as negotiating tools in resolving the case.
-Mr. Buckallew has extensive knowledge and understanding of the science behind the evidence in DUI cases, given his Masters Degree in Forensic Science, his participation in the Arizona Forensic Science Academy, and the countless DUI cases he has litigated in Arizona courtrooms throughout the course of his career.
+With nearly 20 years’ experience in litigating DUI cases, Mr. Buckallew has extensive knowledge and understanding of the science behind the evidence in DUI cases and how best to challenge the weaknesses in this evidence.
+Also, given his master’s degree in Forensic Science, his participation in the Arizona Forensic Science Academy, and the countless DUI cases he has litigated in Arizona courtrooms throughout the course of his career, Mr. Buckallew has significant insights in how to defend against all types of DUI cases.
 Mr. Buckallew is a Board Certified Criminal Law Specialist, having been certified by the State Bar of AZ.